 This represents a great chance for Ulster to book their first final appearance since 2013.
 They don’t have the mental baggage playing against Edinburgh that they would have against Munster or Leinster and have a decent record against sides that Cockerill has coached.

 Last season Ulster went to Murrayfield needing a win to wrap up second place.
 The ball carriers made good yards and plus one pop passes kept the defence on the back foot.
-While Ulster can be dealt with by keeping Marcell Coetzee and Stuart McCloskey quiet, the same can be said for Edinburgh and Bill Mata.
-Much like Leone Nakarawa, who has had a lot of success playing against Ulster for Glasgow Warriors and Racing 92, restricting his ability to offload will prevent Edinburgh making bursts and recycling the ball to their clinical back line.
+While Ulster can be dealt with by keeping Coetzee and McCloskey quiet, the same can be said for Edinburgh and Mata, restricting his ability to offload will prevent Edinburgh making bursts and recycling the ball to their clinical back line.

 Discipline has to be a lot better this week.
-While the penalty count only reached ten against Leinster – quite low compared to other teams – a lot of them were preventable such as the slap down which allowed Ross Byrne to put 13 points between the sides early on.
-It’s not possible for Ulster to continously allow sides an early lead through stupid mistakes if they want to challenge for silverware.
-Edinburgh have a great set piece with Grant Gilchrist and Ben Toolis in the lineout while Hamish Watson and Magnus Bradbury will slow down Ulster ball.
-The immensely talented Jamie Richie only makes the bench.
+While the penalty count only reached ten against Leinster – quite low compared to other teams – a lot of them were preventable.
+It’s not possible for Ulster to continuously allow sides an early lead through stupid mistakes if they want to challenge for silverware.

 The FRU predicts: I’ve Edinburgh as favourites for this match but would be slightly more confident than if they were up against Munster or Leinster.
 However I think Ulster will come up short against a well drilled Edinburgh side.

 |Blair Kinghorn||15||Jacob Stockdale|